12hk.com

 Above: a typical red packet for weddings.

-The festivities would often start with the groom and his 'brothers' going to the bride's home to receive the bride on the day of the wedding - actually most likely to her parents' home even if she has moved out.
-But before he can get through the door, he needs to get past her 'sisters' first.
+The festivities would often start with the groom and his 'brothers' (i.e. male siblings & close male friends) going to the bride's home to receive the bride on the day of the wedding - actually most likely to her parents' home even if she has moved out.
+But before he can get through the door, he needs to get past her 'sisters' first (i.e. female siblings & close female friends).

 It's a tradition for the sisters to 'request' from him a red packet for good luck - with money within.
 How much money?
-They would start at an amount that makes any unsuspecting groom reconsider if he really wants to marry his beloved: $9,999,999!
-(Since the number 'nine' sounds the same as the word for 'long time' in Cantonese, it's considered as good luck and is used for happy occassions.)
+They would start at an amount that makes any unsuspecting groom reconsider if he really wants to marry his betroved: $99,999,999!
+(Since the number 'nine' sounds the same as the word for 'long time' in Cantonese, it's considered as good luck and is used for happy occasions.)
 But of course, it's all a game.
 From there the two parties negotiate, with the 'brothers' helping the groom.

-After the groom has duely paid, he is finally allowed through the gate.
-But more challenges await before he gets to even lay eyes on his bride.
+After the groom has duly paid, he is finally allowed through the gate.
+But more challenges await before he can lay eyes on his bride.
 And some could require uncommon valor.
 Fear not, however.
 That's what brothers are for!

 The challenges involve performing tasks, answering questions, etc. - bascially anything that the sisters can think of to tease and have fun with the groom.
-Common tasks to perform include brushing teeth with wasabi (spicy Japanese mustard), doing push-ups, singing, etc. etc. The groom is often allowed to let his brothers replace him, but ultimately he has to do some to satisty the sisters.
+Common tasks to perform include brushing teeth with wasabi (spicy Japanese mustard), doing push-ups, singing, etc. etc. The groom is often allowed to let his brothers substitute, but ultimately he has to do some to satisfy the sisters' thirst for blood - hopefully not literally.

-Sometimes the games are not over even after the bride is out.
-The bride, or her mother, may join in, like making the groom agree to a list of promises on how he would proper treat his wife.
-Giving her his pay checks could be one on the list.
+Sometimes the games are not over even after the bride is allowed to be seen.
+The bride herself, or even her mother, may join in the action to have a piece of the groom, like making him agree to a list of promises on how he would properly treat his wife.
+Giving her all his pay checks could be one on the list.
 That's when the fun and games could become more than just that.

 After all the fun and games, it's time for the couple to get down to business.